View James Johnson's Obituary on scrantontimes.com and share memories

 The family would like to thank the staff and therapists from Allied Home Health as well as Allied Hospice, especially nurses, Barbara Schlasta and Diana Perciballi, and aide, Kristen Kastawa, for the outstanding care and compassion given during his final days at home with his family.

-The family will receive friends Sunday, July 12, from 4 to 7 p.m. at the Robert E. Decker Funeral Home, 702 River St., Peckville, Pa.
+The family will receive friends today, July 12, from 4 to 7 p.m. at the Robert E. Decker Funeral Home, 702 River St., Peckville, Pa.
 The funeral will be Monday, July 13, at 11 a.m. at the First Primitive Methodist Church of Jermyn with the Rev. Allan Rupert officiating.
+Everyone attending the services should meet at the church.
 Please note that due to the COVID-19 pandemic, social distancing directives are in place and attendees must wear a mask.
 At the funeral home, those present should expect to wait to enter the building until notified and express their condolences in a timely manner to be considerate of others.